AyalaVirtual/DisneyAccessibility/README.md

-# Disney Parks Accessibility API
+# Theme Parks Accessibility API

-The Disney Parks Accessibility API is the back-end component of a full-stack web application designed to provide detailed information related to Disney World parks, attractions, and accessibility features.
+The Theme Parks Accessibility API is the back-end component of a full-stack web application designed to provide detailed information related to theme parks, attractions, and accessibility features.
 It aims to assist visitors with disabilities or special needs in accessing detailed park and attraction information, including general accessibility details, interactive maps, and attraction descriptions.
 Future updates aim to enhance the park experience by offering personalized accessibility guides and resources.